What is a healthy food system?

 As we look for solutions to rising health care costs, general inflation, and weakened economies, it is worth considering the role that food systems play in addressing these problems.
 Frankly, without a functional food system, health care costs will cripple our economy.

-NutritionalHealth-in the broadest sense, this refers to the cycling of nutrients needed to maintain a healthy, energetic state.
-When nutritional health is present, chronic and infectious disease are rare, healthcare costs are low, and people are productive.
-Plants, animals, crops, and livestock are also productive.
+Nutritional health refers to a state in which nutritional intake and waste elimination are sufficient to maintain a healthy, energetic, disease-free system.
+When nutritional health is present, chronic and infectious diseases are rare, healthcare costs are low, and people are productive.
+Other living systems, including plants and animals (and more specifically, crops and livestock) are also more productive when nutritional health is maintained.

 Symptoms and Consequences of a Damaged Food System